Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-04 - Dynamic Graphics
+## Lab-04 - Closeness/Betweenness Centrality

-This lab is designed to introduce you to R Shiny by making last week's graphic interactive and dynamic.
+In Lab 04 we will focus on familiarizing yourself with calculating closeness centrality and betweeness centrality scores as well as centralization scores for undirected and directed networks in R. We will revisit the networks we used in [Lab 03 - Degree Centrality and Centralization](../labs/lab-03-instructions.html) to assess how different centrality measures tell us a different (or the same) story about what it means to be "central" in a network.

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-04-instructions.html')">LAB-04 Instructions</a>

 Click to download the lab template.

-**Note:** Rather than submitting a PDF or HTML file, please submit only the R or R Markdown file.  *Please ignore the boilerplate directions in this week's assignment*.

-<a class="uk-button uk-button-default" onclick="window.open('../labs/cpp-526_reformatted-labs/Lab-04-LastName.zip?raw=true')">LAB-04 Template</a>
+<a class="uk-button uk-button-default" onclick="window.open('../labs/templates/lab-04-LastName.zip?raw=true')">LAB-03 Template</a>

 ## Submit Solutions to Canvas